Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 This approach ensures that if the same `payer.britWalletId` is subsequently encountered, perhaps as a result of an upgrade or a restoration to a different machine, then the same Redeemer will be selected to provide continuity.

+The `payer.britWalletId` is hashed to avoid the raw value being stored unencrypted on the Matcher file system.

-#### 9. Matcher derives an address generator (seed)
+#### 9. Matcher derives an address generator

-The Matcher derives an EC address generator (or seed) as follows:
+The Matcher derives an EC address generator as follows:

 ```
 addressGenerator = redeemer.EC.public + G(payer.britWalletId)    (5)
 ```

-The Redeemer's EC public key is required to ensure the resulting address generator lies on the correct curve.
+The Redeemer's EC public key is required to ensure the client cannot redeem their payments themselves.

 #### 10. Matcher stores the Redeemer-Payer link

 The Redeemer-Payer linking information is stored as follows:

 ```
-uniqueId | redeemer.identifier | GPG-encrypt(payer.britWalletId , redeemer.GPG.public)    (6)
+shortWalletId | redeemer.identifier | PGP-encrypt(payer.britWalletId , redeemer.PGP.public)    (6)
 ```

-The `uniqueId` is stored in plaintext to allow fast lookup in large data sets.
+The `shortWalletId` is stored in plaintext to allow fast lookup in large data sets.

-The Redeemer's GPG key is used to encrypt the `payer.walletId` to hide it from the Matcher and protect the Redeemer from a compromise of the Matcher database.
+The Redeemer's PGP key is used to encrypt the `payer.britWalletId` to hide it from the Matcher and protect the Redeemer from a compromise of the Matcher database.

 #### 11. Matcher sends the address generator to the Payer

 The Matcher encrypts `addressGenerator` as follows:

 ```
-AES-encrypt(addressGenerator, matcher.AES.sessionKey)    (7)
+AES-256-encrypt(addressGenerator, matcher.AES.encryptionKey)    (7)
 ```

-The resulting message is sent to the Payer who can decrypt it since they know how `matcher.AES.sessionKey` was derived.
+The resulting message is sent to the Payer who can decrypt it since they know how `matcher.AES.encryptionKey` was derivedfrom the `payer.sessionKey`

 #### 12. Payer creates payment Bitcoin address

-Any time the Payer has to make a payment they choose an index `i`, typically in an agreed sequence:
+Any time the Payer has to make a payment they choose an index `i`, monotonically increasing for each payment, starting at 0.

 ```
+payer.EC.public(i) = addressGenerator + G(i) (8)

+which is identical to

-payer.EC.public(i) = redeemer.EC.public + G(payer.britWalletId) + G(i)    (8)
+payer.EC.public(i) = redeemer.EC.public + G(payer.britWalletId) + G(i)
 ```

 which then leads to a Bitcoin address as follows: